 -- official Weeki Wachee mermaid anthem

-The name "Weeki Wachee" conjures up as powerful an image as "Big Sur" or "Harlem."
-Visions of lovely mermaids performing graceful underwater ballet and sucking RC Cola bottles spring to the feverish forebrain.
-Doomed dads have been steering their wood-paneled station wagons towards these mesmerizing maidens since 1947.
+The name "Weeki Wachee" conjures up a powerful image: visions of lovely mermaids performing graceful underwater ballet and sucking RC Cola bottles spring to the feverish forebrain.
+Dads have been steering their wood-paneled station wagons toward these mesmerizing maidens since 1947.